 Activities + Resources

 I am sure that everyone has experienced the joy of blowing bubbles.
-It is amazing to me that something so simple could bring so much happiness to so many people.
+(Blow bubbles at the kids.)
+Isn’t it funny how something so simple can make so many people happy?
 It isn't just for kids either!
 I have even seen teenagers and adults laughing and having fun blowing bubbles and trying to catch them.

 There is just one problem with the happiness that comes from blowing bubbles -- it doesn't last!
 The minute you reach out and touch one of the bubbles, it will burst.
 (Blow bubbles and have kids try to touch them.)
-Many times we chase the bubble, but it is always just out of reach and as soon as it touches the ground, the bubble bursts.
+Many times we chase the bubble, but it is always just out of reach and as soon as it touches the ground, the bubble is gone.

-I think this is the way it is in the lives of many people today.
+Isn’t this true for so many people today?
 A lot of people are chasing after happiness, but like the bubbles, happiness is always just out of reach.
 Or, just when we think we have it, our bubble may burst.
 What are some of the things that people believe will make them happy but may fall flat?
 (Pause for responses.)

-Food -- We live in a day when many people seek happiness in food.
+Food: (Hold up the food.)
+Some people seek happiness in food.
 They eat because they are sad or depressed and they think that food will make them feel better.
 It doesn't.
-After they eat, they are still unhappy, but now they are over-weight which makes them even more unhappy!
+After they eat, they are still unhappy.

 Entertainment: (Hold up video game controller.)
-Many people think that laughing and having a good time is the same thing as being happy, but it isn't.
-Many people who are laughing on the outside are crying on the inside.
+Many people think that doing fun things is the same thing as being happy, but it isn't.
+Oftentimes, people who are laughing on the outside are crying on the inside.

 Jesus knew that people often look for happiness in the wrong places.
-He even suggested that we might be happier if we were poor, hungry, crying, and disliked by others.
+He even said we might be happier if we were poor, hungry, crying, and disliked by others.
 Why would Jesus suggest such a thing?

-When we are poor, it may be easier for us to trust in God to supply everything we need instead of depending on our own wealth.
+When we are poor, we can trust in God to supply everything we need instead of depending on our own wealth.

 When we are crying, we can trust in God to comfort us and ease our pain.

 When we think we have no friends, we have a friend in Jesus.
-Jesus is a friend who will never leave us.
+Jesus is the friend who will never leave us.

-Do you want to find happiness in life?
+We all want to be happy, don’t we?
 Don't spend your time chasing bubbles.
 Look to your Heavenly Father.
 He is the source of true happiness.